mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ```

 !!! note
-    Careful not to confuse the `onReturnPressed` and `onEnterPressed` calls: technically `Return` is the key next to the letters, while `Enter` is the one at the numeric keypad.
+    Careful not to confuse the `onReturnPressed` and `onEnterPressed` calls: technically `Return` is the key next to the letters, while `Enter` is the one on the numeric keypad.

 !!! tip
     `onReturnPressed` is also triggered by pressing <img class="joybtn" src="../../img/A.png" title="A">/<img class="joybtn" src="../../img/Cross.png"  title="CROSS"> on the gamepad.